TheJacksonLaboratory/splicing-pipelines-nf/docs/usage.md

                                 (default: no rmats_pairs specified)
-    --run_name                  User specified name used as prefix for output files (defaut: no prefix, only date and time) --download_from             Database to download FASTQ/BAMs from (available = 'TCGA', 'GEN3-DRS', 'SRA', 'FTP') (string)
+    --run_name                  User specified name used as prefix for output files (defaut: no prefix, only date and time) --download_from             Database to download FASTQ/BAMs from (available = 'TCGA', 'GTEX', 'SRA', 'FTP') (string)
                                 false should be used to run local files on the HPC (Sumner).
                                 'TCGA' can also be used to download GDC data including HCMI data.
                                 (default: false)
-    --key_file                  For downloading reads, use TCGA authentication token (TCGA) or credentials.json file in case of 'GEN3-DRS'.
+    --key_file                  For downloading reads, use TCGA authentication token (TCGA) or credentials.json file in case of 'GTEX'.
                                 (default: false)

 Main arguments: